KucharczykL/blueprincewiki/content/Places/Fenn Aries.md

+>In fog we are lost, in fire we are found

 Also known as The Grand Realm of Fenn Aries. [^4]

 The kingdom[^1] [^2] where the game takes place.
 Its ZIP code is 63022. [^3]